Why Do Cats Do the Things That They Do … ?

 Why do cats take off running like they’re on fire?

-Pent-up energy that needs released.
+Pent-up energy that needs to be released.
 Instincts make them want to hunt and run.

 Why do cats rub against your leg?